yasmin-m/RDT-Yasmin/readme.txt

 the same file as the rdt_sender file, which is compiled in a seperate obj directory.
 Therefore, Plotting_CWND.py would have to be moved to the obj directory.

+##Plotting throughput

+For plotting throughput, I used helpful.py.
+To obtain the experiment file, simply redirect the stderr output of the receiver using 2> to a file ending with _receiver.csv.
+This was then plotted along with the tracefile

 ##Testing

 For testing, 5 files of various sizes and types were used, and their MD5 hashes were compared.
 In